Snehan25/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-This repo contains the handwritten notes and code files made during following the course of Abdul Bari
+This repo contains the handwritten notes and code files made while following the course of Abdul Bari